clemvg/portfolio_newsletter/DEPLOYMENT.md

     ```bash
     terraform -chdir=terraform apply
     ```
+    **Note:** Terraform will automatically use values from `terraform.tfvars` if present, or prompt for manual input if not.
     Review the (much smaller) plan and type `yes` when prompted.

 ## Step 4: Test the Cloud Run Job